gkhnelbstn/data-science-template/docs/index.rst

-..
-Data Science Repository Template documentation master file, created by sphinx-quickstart.
+.. data-science-template documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Data Science Repository Template documentation!
+data-science-template documentation!
 ==============================================

 Contents: